Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Experimental and Computational Results

 \subsection{Magnetic Properties}

 To explore the magnetic properties of the RbCeX$_2$ family of compounds, magnetic susceptibility and isothermal magnetization measurements were performed on the ternary compounds RbCeO$_2$, RbCeS$_2$, RbCeSe$_2$, and RbCeTe$_2$ as well as the quaternary alloys RbCeTeSe and RbCeSeS.
-The susceptibility from $T=300-1.8$\,K, are shown in Figure \ref{fig:magnetism} where all data were collected under a 50\,Oe DC field in both field-cooled (FC) and zero field-cooled (ZFC) conditions.
-No substantial deviations are observed between the FC and ZFC measurements in any sample down to 1.8\,K.
+Susceptibility data collected down to 1.8~K, are shown in Figure \ref{fig:magnetism}.
+Data were collected under a 50\,Oe DC field in both field-cooled (FC) and zero field-cooled (ZFC) conditions, though no substantial deviations are observed between the FC and ZFC measurements in any sample down to 1.8\,K.

 All compounds within the RbCe$X_2$ series show substantial deviation from Curie-Weiss-like behavior in the moderate to high temperature regime ($>$50\,K).
-The onset of nonlinearity roughly tracks inversely with the anion size, with RbCeO$_2$ showing the most extended linear regime and RbCeTe$_2$ showing the least.
-As shown later, this arises from the low-lying crystal field levels in the heavy chalcogenide compound being pushed downward in energy.
-A low temperature window was identified for each compound, where thermal population of the first excited state doublet could be avoided, and the inset to each plot shows a conservative range of data used to perform the Curie-Weiss analysis.
+The onset of non-linearity roughly tracks inversely with the anion size, with RbCeO$_2$ showing the most extended linear regime and RbCeTe$_2$ showing the least.
+As shown later, this arises from the low-lying crystal field levels in the heavy chalcogenide compounds moving downward in energy.
+For our Curie-Weiss analysis, we first identified a low-temperature window where the thermal population of the first excited state doublet could be avoided.
+This region, and the corresponding Curie-Weiss fit, is shown as an inset for each RbCe$X_2$ compound.

 Upon performing Curie-Weiss fits in this low temperature regime, all compounds show antiferromagnetic Weiss fields $\Theta_\text{CW}$.
-RbCeO$_2$ exhibits the strongest coupling with $\Theta_\text{CW}$ = -5.10\,K, which is comparable to prior results on KCeO$_2$.
+RbCeO$_2$ exhibits the strongest coupling with $\Theta_\text{CW} = -5.10$\,K, which is comparable to prior results on KCeO$_2$.
 As with the crystallographic parameters, the properties of the oxide deviate from the rest of the RbCe$X_2$ ($X$: S, Se, Te) series.
 A substantial drop in $\Theta_\text{CW}$ occurs between RbCeO$_2$ and RbCe$_2$, and continues to decrease in magnitude across the series.
-RbCeTe$_2$ exhibits the weakest interactions in the series, with $\Theta_\text{CW}$ = -2.21\,K.
+RbCeTe$_2$ exhibits the weakest interactions in the series, with $\Theta_\text{CW} = -2.21$\,K.